 The behaviour of the seeds.

-And, moreover, on the seeds such as linseeds, maize, wheat, oilseed rape, according to what can be observed and tested, with respect to their respective own peculiarities.
+It also served what was observed in flax seeds, maize, wheat, oilseed rape, according to what can be observed and tested, with respect to their respective own peculiarities.

 Generally, what is said of these seeds, most likely, should be extended also to other seeds, mutatis mutandis.